kpoxo6op/soylenspray-os-install/README.md

 Set BIOS to boot from USB for full autoinstall experience

-Set static IPs with ASUS mobile app via DHCP
+Set static IPs with ASUS web GUI via DHCP.

 ## Notes

+Mobile app does not allow to set the valid 192.168.1.103 outside of the router DHCP range.

 Not yet tried to install